-Any allegation of abuse made against a member of staff (including supply staff, contractors and volunteers) that meets the harms threshold as set out in Keeping Children Safe in Education, 2021, Part Four, Section One, will be reported straight away to the Principal.
+Any allegation of abuse made against a member of staff (including supply staff, contractors and volunteers) that meets the harms threshold as set out in Keeping Children Safe in Education, 2023, Part Four, Section

+One, will be reported straight away to the Principal.
 Where an allegation is against a member of the Central Trust team, this will be reported to the CEO.

-In cases where the Principal is the subject of an allegation, it will be reported to Trust CEO and the Chair of Governors, in line with the Allegations Flowchart, Appendix D. The College will follow the procedures set out in Part Four of 'Keeping Children Safe in Education', 2022.
+In cases where the Principal is the subject of an allegation, it will be reported to the chair of governors, in line with the Allegations Flowchart, Appendix E. The College will follow the procedures set out in Part Four of 'Keeping Children Safe in Education', 2023.

-The College will consult with the Trust CEO and the Local Authority Designated Officer (LADO) in the event of an allegation being made against a member of staff, volunteer or agency/supply staff and adhere to the relevant procedures set out in 'Keeping Children Safe in Education', 2022 and the College's HR Policies, and seek advice from their HR provider.
+The College will consult with the Central Trust HR team and the Local Authority Designated Officer (LADO) in the event of an allegation being made against a member of staff, volunteer or agency/supply staff and adhere to the relevant procedures set out in 'Keeping Children Safe in Education', 2023 and the College's HR Policies, and seek advice from their HR provider.